 OS 6" to 1 mile: 2nd edition published 1908

 OS 25" to 1 mile: 2nd edition published 1908

 City Hall, Beaumont Fee, Lincoln

-English Heritage Register of Parks and Gardens of Special Historic Interest in England Grade II Reference GD1983
+The National Heritage List for England: Register of Parks and Gardens Grade II Reference GD1983

 Green Flag Award